unwire/android-github-browser-sample/DOCUMENTATION.md

 - We need a fragment per screen to build our navigation graph.
 To scope the ViewModels to fragments I decided to use `HiltViewModel` that takes care of injections without us needing to declare extra Dagger components.
-  For that I created a new "Fragment" ViewModel for every screen.
+  For that I created a new temporary ViewModel for every screen.
 This extra ViewModel is not ideal but helps us avoid breaking the app while we add the navigation bits and pieces.
+This will later replace the ViewModel once we remove all the conductor specific code.
 - I decided to move nav destination declarations to individual feature modules.
 This keeps the app module cleaner and enables us to expand destinations into nested graphs if needed in the future without touching the app(s).